havelund/logscope/README.md

 $ export PYTHONPATH=$PYTHONPATH:DIR/logscope
 ```

-or use LogScope in a IDE.
+or use LogScope in an IDE.

 ## Running LogScope